 I once came in armed with data on the rents for every building within 2 blocks and said the rent increase was not justified and in fact should be lowered.
 I got the reduction.
 Once I even found a Craigslist posting for a similar unit in the same building with a lower rent.

 It doesn’t have to even be comparable rent.
 It could be you had your work hours cut.
 Maybe your “brother” has offered a place for you to stay.
 The important thing in this step is to let them know that you’ve got other options.
 I even tell them that I don’t own much, so a move wouldn’t take long.

-Step #3: Be Tough – Ask for them to reconsider the rental rate.
+Step #3: Be Tough – Ask them to reconsider the rental rate.

-Rental price is not the only point of negotiation.
-If you are month to month, a landlord may request you sign a one year lease to get the rent reduction.
+The rental price is not the only point of negotiation.
+If you are month to month, a landlord may request you sign a one-year lease to get the rent reduction.
 This is a good thing.
 Negotiations have begun.
 Now you can negotiate the length of the lease.
-They may offer $75 off a month if you sign a one year lease.
+They may offer $75 off a month if you sign a one-year lease.
 You could counter by saying 9 months at the $75 reduction or how about a full year with $100 off?